laravel/docs/homestead.md

 > {note} Homestead scripts are built to be as idempotent as possible.
 However, if you are experiencing issues while provisioning you should destroy and rebuild the machine via `vagrant destroy && vagrant up`.

-#### Enable or Disable Services
+#### Enable / Disable Services

-Homestead starts several services by default however if your configuration overrides one of these defaults you can specify which services you would like to enable or disable during provisioning.
-For example if you only needed PostgreSQL 12 your `services:` configuration in `Homestead.yaml` might look like:
+Homestead starts several services by default; however, you may customize which services are enabled or disabled during provisioning.
+For example, you may enable PostgreSQL and disable MySQL:

     services:
         - enabled: